-- The Sunshine Room Committee which manages the purpose designed area owned by the school, which is used by the Duxford Under 5's pre-school and DX Club breakfast and after school club.
-These groups are managed by committees of parents. - PTA which is an association of staff and parents who work together to enhance links between school and community.
-The group supports events within the school and organises social occasions outside school hours for children and parents. - Duxford Community School Users Association which is an association of all wide variety of groups who use the school including, the parish council, sporting groups, slimming groups, Saturday Workshop

-Working with the local church through assemblies and other church-led activities.
+- The Sunshine Room Committee which manages the purpose designed area owned by the school, which is used by the Duxford Pre-school and DX Club (after school club).
+These groups are managed by committees of parents. - Friends of Duxford School which is an association of staff and parents who work together to enhance links between school and community.
+The group supports events within the school and organises social occasions outside school hours for children and parents. - Working with the local church through assemblies and other church-led activities.